 The Medicine and Engineering Interest Group (MEIG) stimulates interest and collaboration in medical design and technology among Duke University School of Medicine and Biomedical Engineering students.
 MEIG members come from across the two schools with diverse educational and training backgrounds.
 They frequently attend lunchtime talks with engaging speakers and experience interactive sessions with various technologies.
 Learn more

-Advanced Biomedical Design 1 BME 773L
+BME 773L: Advanced Biomedical Design 1

 First semester of a 2-semester design course sequence (BME 774L) for graduate students.
 Students will expand on their formal engineering design principles knowledge by applying it to identify and research a need drawn from the Duke Hospital and medical personnel, local companies, and organizations around Duke University.
-Students will develop and determine design feasibility for a device, system, material, or process subject to real world constraints.
+Students will develop and determine design feasibility for a device, system, material, or process subject to real-world constraints.

 Data+ Summer Opportunity

-Data + is a 10-week summer opportunity for Duke undergraduate students interested in exploring new data-driven approaches to interdisciplinary challenges in the health and life sciences.
+a 10-week summer opportunity for Duke undergraduate students interested in exploring new data-driven approaches to interdisciplinary challenges in the health and life sciences.
 Students join small project teams, working alongside other teams in a communal environment.
-Initiative in Duke's Data+ program, students will learn how to marshal, analyze, and visualize data, while gaining broad exposure to the modern world of data science and make meaningful contributions to a research project related to health or 'omics data.
+Initiative in Duke's Data+ program, students will learn how to marshal, analyze, and visualize data, while gaining broad exposure to the modern world of data science and making meaningful contributions to a research project related to health or 'omics data.
 MEDx co-sponsors teams that pursue challenges in biomedical healthcare research.
 Learn more

 Mechanical Engineering and Materials Science Senior Design Class